AKEBONO operation completed

 AKEBONO carries eight sets of instruments for scientific observation.
 It also has a radiation monitor, and anti-radiation technology that has been applied to a satellite for the first time in the world.
 This technology provides protection against radiation, even in the near-Earth radiation belt, as it is designed to tolerate about ten times the intensity withstood by conventional satellites.

 Other world-first technology applied to AKEBONO includes an extension mast for antenna and surface electrical conduction processing, to gain better conductivity and protection from charged particles.
 The GEOTAIL and NOZOMI satellites have inherited these technologies.
 GEOTAIL operates in the world-best quiet environment, which has never before been possible without the electromagnetic compatibility test conducted by AKEBONO.

 The AKEBONO has operated for more than 20 years.
 Although the aurora imager camera has deteriorated due to the severe radioactive environment, all the other instruments are in good order.
 The direction of the major magnetic field of the Sun is known to reverse in a 22-year cycle.
 The Sun’s activeness, which is typically measured by the number of sunspots, increases and decreases twice in this 22-year cycle.
 In other words, the Sun’s behavior is changing in an 11-year cycle.
-To study the response of the magnetosphere to various activities of the Sun, we need to acquire data for 22 years.
-The AKEBONO will, therefore, continue its observations.

 |International Designation Code||1989-016A|